How to Hike to BEAUTIFUL Grassi Lakes Near Canmore

 Grassi Lakes is easy and straightforward enough that you can hike up in anything you want, as it’s much more of an uphill walk than a hike.
 That being said, you should wear proper footwear; in the winter, you’ll need to dress warm!

 The most basic principle of what to wear hiking is layering.
-Anyone who has spent time in the wilderness or mountains can speak to the fact your temperature can fluctuate a lot on a hike.
-So, the goal of clothing is to help regulate your body temperature, element protection, and moisture management.
+Anyone who has spent time in the wilderness or mountains can speak to the fact that your temperature can fluctuate a lot on a hike.
+So, the goal of clothing is to help regulate your body temperature, provide element protection, and manage moisture.
 Temperature management is best done through a layering system.
-You can see ours if you want to learn more about what to pack for a day hike or what to wear on a hike.

 Plan Your Trip to the Canadian Rockies